 Yes it's freeing to be "out of context."
 But as scary as it is to press into relationships...
 It's also a truly beautiful thing to be known.

 Sometimes it's hard to set apart time to be in the Word.
 Sometimes even when you set aside the time to be in the Word, it's hard to focus [or to stay awake] or to even understand what you're reading.
-So what do you do?

 Sometimes I think life would be easier if I didn’t have to feel the pain of a world and people without You.

 What could be more encouraging than to know that apart from Christ we are literally nothing?
 The things we are striving for and hustling for will ultimately fade away like a mist and nothing will remain but the eternal Kingdom of God.
 Praise the Lord!

 At the same time (and by that I mean while holding on to that understanding of the grace and goodness and mercy of God) we must also actively pursue repentance with every ounce of our being.
-So what does it meant to repent?

 The Lord is good and gracious in everything that He does, including the times when He walks us through seasons of deep suffering.
 We can see His goodness and grace even in the deep suffering because it leads us to trust Him and know Him more.
 It serves to shape us more into the image of God.
 It helps us to see the temporary nature of the world and the lasting satisfaction found in God.

 I know this is a topic that we don't really talk about.
 It's a topic that I, even though I have been a regular church-goer for all 26 years of my life, didn't hear mentioned in the church even once until a few years ago.
 It seems that in most churches, sexual sin is considered one of the "darker" or "worse" sins, so we don't talk about it, we keep it in the dark.